Here’s a few bite-sized Photoshop tips that will help your daily post-processing.

 Tip 1: Check your image’s profile

-If you’re not sure what colour space an image is in, use the “Show” arrow at the bottom of the window.
+You should always be aware what colour space an image is in.
+Use the "Show" arrow at the bottom of the window.

-It’s a little black arrow – just click on it and choose “Document Profile” from the list of options.
+click on it and choose "Document Profile" from the list of options:

 Then, it will show you the colour space of your file:

 Once you do this, it should remain that way forever, unless you change it again.

-Note: Your Info Palette also shows the document profile.
-If it’s not there, choose “Palette Options” from the palette menu to turn it on.
+Note: Your Info Panel also shows the document profile.
+If it’s not there, choose "Panel Options" from the panel menu to turn it on.
 Easy!

 Sometimes we want to post a close-up section of one of our photos on a forum, so that people can analyse the sharpness, or the noise, or some pixel-related problem.
 This is referred to as a "100% crop".

 Here are two ways of doing this in Photoshop: